 Victoria Bresee, MA, CHt. is a clinical hypnotherapist and wellness educator, specializing addiction recovery support, weight loss, and stress/anxiety relief.

 In her 20’s Victoria found that alcohol quickly numbed the pain from some early traumas and continued to drink through the years to cope with a difficult marriage and the ups and downs of life.
 In her 30’s and 40’s, she occasionally tried recovering through AA.

 While it was somewhat helpful, she needed something more, so as a last resort, went through a medical detox.
 It, combined with a 12-Step program, was emotionally and physically destructive and set her back for a while.

 She saw that the new methods used many of the same positive, life-affirming approaches that she used with her hypnotherapy clients, so received specialized training in the use of hypnosis for addiction recovery.

-For the last nine years, she has been integrating the best tools and resources from this learning with those she has developed in her work with individuals, and with what made the biggest difference in her own recovery.
+For many years she has been integrating the best tools and resources from this learning with those she has developed in her work with individuals, and with what made the biggest difference in her own recovery.
 She learned the hard way, and then from evidence, that the journey to recovery from alcohol for women can be quite different than for men, so created the program, “She’s on the Way Back-Alcohol Recovery for Women” to fill the need.